Edited by: Keri Stooksbury

 Other Great Spots to View the Cherry Blossoms in Japan

 Combine history with beauty at the Hiroshima Peace Memorial Park and enjoy this peaceful, inner-city oasis that was created as a memorial to the first atomic bombs dropped during World War II.
-The park is also home to the Peace Memorial Museum that is dedicated to documenting the tragic events of 1945.
+The park is also home to the Peace Memorial Museum which is dedicated to documenting the tragic events of 1945.

 There are 300 cherry trees planted throughout the park, with many of them lining the banks of the river.
 Although it can get busy during the hanami season, you should still be able to find space to spread your blanket and enjoy a picnic while viewing the sakura.